Kriptikz/TopDownMultiplayer/README.md

 For the current state of this project visit : https://github.com/Kriptikz/TopDownMultiplayer/projects/1

 # What is the goal of this template?
   This template was created so people can easily get a Top-Down camera perspective and use it to control and command a unit in a multiplayer environment where the server is authoritative.
 In order to achieve this, I am using a simple command system where the PlayerController has different RPC's you can use to send these commands to the proper place; You can have commands run only on this client, run only on the server, or run on the server and all clients.
-Each command is ran immediately once it is recieved and there is no plan to use a queue atm.
 Some commands will already be added and these include: MoveToLocation, MoveToActor, Attack, and Interact.
   For the camera I have two options:
   1.)
 Use the one on each Character and move it around as necessary.
   2.)
 Create a very simple actor with a SpringArm and Camera component and move it around as necessary.